harfangk/harfangk.github.io/_posts/2016-10-10-programming-phoenix-example-code-issues.md

 layout: post
 ref: programming-phoenix-example-code-issues
 date:   2016-10-10 00:00:00 +0900
-title: Resolving Issues with Example Code in Programming Phoenix (Published on 2016-04-27)
+title: Resolving Issues with Example Code in Programming Phoenix
 lang: en
 ---

 If you follow the code examples in Programming Phoenix book now, there are several broken ones that will cause error, fail to pass test, or show deprecation warning.
 I documented such codes from the book and how to resolve them.

-Those codes break because the book is written for Phoenix 1.1.x.
-But if you follow the installation instruction and type

-{% highlight bash %}
-$ mix archive.install https://github.com/phoenixframework/archives/raw//master/phoenix_new.ez
-{% endhighlight %}
-as shown in the book, it will install the most recent version of Phoenix like 1.2.x.
+Those codes break because your installed Phoenix version and the one used in the book is different.
+The book uses 1.1.x, but if you follow the installation instruction, it will install the most recent version of Phoenix like 1.2.x.

 If you do not want to deal with this issue at all, install Phoenix 1.1.6 with this command.
 {% highlight bash %}
 $ mix archive.install https://github.com/phoenixframework/archives/raw//master/phoenix_new-1.1.6.ez
 {% endhighlight %}

-If you want to stick to the latest version like I did, this post could be useful.
-But I still recommend trying to look up the changes in Phoenix yourself instead of just looking at this post, because you learn more that way.
-Also, it's more fun.

 The authors of the book plan to update the book when Phoenix 1.3 is released, which will fix these broken examples for good.

-#### Building Forms, Chapter 4 (PDF page 60)
+### Building Forms, Chapter 4 (PDF page 60)
 In *rumbl/web/models/user.ex*:
 {% highlight elixir %}
 def changeset(model, params \\ :empty) do